 Deliveries will begin in Fall of 2020 with the Standard model arriving in Spring of 2021.
 You can configure and place your order for a Tesla Model Y today.

 The Chevy Bolt is the first of the Tesla Model Y competitors on our list because it was the first to be dubbed a “Tesla killer”.
-This electric crossover was stated to be a mass production car and the first with specs that held up well next to Tesla.
+This electric crossover was stated to be a mass produced car and the first with specs that held up well next to Tesla very own.
 Until the Bolt came around, Tesla had a wide margin in range comparison within the electric car space.

 The Chevy bolt has a range of 238 miles with a 60 kWh battery.
 That puts it in line with the Tesla Model Y in terms.
 But the lack of charging infrastructure doesn’t look good next to Tesla.
 That will be a common theme here as very few electric car manufacturers have plans to create their own charging stations.
 Instead, they will rely on other networks.
 But regardless, the Chevy Bolt lacks the charging capabilities as its on-board charger is just too small.